Pembroke – town defensive walls

 Architecture

-The town’s fortifications of Pembroke were built on a longitudinal plan on the east-west axis of the polygon with a distinct narrowing in the center.
-The area covered by the walls was about 850 meters long and at most 240 meters wide.
-From the north it was bounded by the elongated Mill Pond, and from the south by a small stream that joined it in the south-west.
-On the north-west side, the riverside headland was occupied by a castle, the fortifications of which were in contact with two curtains of the town walls.
+The town was founded on a limestone ridge, on a plan of an elongated polygon on the east-west axis, with a distinct narrowing in the middle, probably resulting from the gradual expansion of the fortifications.
+The area covered by the walls was about 850 meters long and a maximum of 240 meters wide.
+From the north it was limited by the elongated Mill Pond, spilled on the Pembroke River, and from the south by the small Monkton Pill stream, which joined the pond in the west.
+The low terrain along the southern stream was difficult to cross, covered with salt marshes and often flooded.
+Only the short eastern section was devoid of major natural obstacles.
+On the north-west side, the rocky riverside promontory was occupied by a castle, whose fortifications met two curtains of the town wall.

-The corner, north-eastern tower, called Bernard’s Tower, received a unique form compared to others.
-It was erected on a circular plan with a diameter of almost 9 meters, with a wall 2.1 meters thick.
-It was completely extended in front of the perimeter of the town walls, with which it was connected by a short straight curtain.
-It had three floors, an external latrine on massive corbels and a fireplace inside to serve as living quarter during peace.
-This room was topped with a dome vault.
-Its lighting was provided by two windows with side stone seats, including one two-light.
-In addition, it was equipped with three splayed arrowslits.
-Entry from the wall-walk in the crown of the wall was preceded by a short, vaulted passage.
-Interestingly, it was closed with a bar set in the opening in the wall, a portcullis and perhaps a small drawbridge, which could make the tower an independent point of resistance.
-The passage was connected to the aforementioned latrine and to a spiral staircase leading to the lower floor with four arrowlits and a slightly larger window with seats.
-Lower there was a dark basement without openings, while up the stairs led to the combat floor at the very top of the tower.
+The corner, north-eastern tower, called Bernard’s Tower, had a unique form compared to the others.
+It was built on a circular plan with a diameter of about 8.8 meters, with a wall 2.1 meters thick.
+It was completely protruding in front of the town walls, to which it was connected by a short, straight curtain.
+It had three storeys, an external latrine on massive corbels and a fireplace inside to serve as living quarters in times of peace.
+The room with the fireplace was topped with a dome vault.
+Its lighting was provided by two windows with side stone seats, one of which was two-light.
+It was also equipped with three slit-shaped loop holes splayed towards the interior.
+The entrance from the walk in the crown of the wall was preceded by a short, vaulted passage.
+Interestingly, it was closed with a bar set in an opening in the wall, a portcullis and perhaps a small drawbridge, which could have made the tower an independent point of resistance.
+The passage was connected to the aforementioned latrine and to a spiral staircase leading to a lower floor with four loop holes and a slightly larger window with seats.
+Below was a dark cellar without any openings, while the stairs led up to the combat floor at the very top of the tower.

 Current state